How to Test Your Smoke and Carbon Monoxide Detectors

 Most smoke and CO alarms are said to last ten years, but we suggest beginning to look at replacement between five and seven years to see how they are performing.
 If you purchased an older home and don’t know the age of your smoke and carbon units, replace them entirely.

-If you are looking for a professionally monitored home security system that includes life safety devices like smoke and carbon monoxide detectors, contact us at Brinks Home™ to start building your new system today.
+If you are looking for a professionally monitored home security system with life safety devices like smoke and carbon monoxide detectors, contact us at Brinks Home™ to start building your new system today.

 Fire Safety Tips desktop